CEA-MetroCarac/pystack3d/doc/params.rst

     :width: 400px
     :align: center

-    Front and top views related to the Z=50 and Y=25 cross sections.
+    Front and top views related to the Z=50 and Y=25 cross sections without and with the additional defects.

 .. toctree::